FlareBot/FlareBot/SELF_HOSTING.md

 # Self Hosting
+By following this guide you agree to:
+* Not use our logos
+* Only use the bot for private use
+* Do not hog the support server
+* Claiming the source code of the bot

 Self hosting is actually pretty easy.
 The software currently only supports UNIX-Like due to others not having sane methods of obtaining CPU stats through Java.
 The following requirements must be met:
 * Cassandra (with `cassandra.username`, `cassandra.password`, set and `cassandra.nodes` set optionally to an array of IPs as strings